 |Targeted chemotherapy||Newer targeted chemotherapy drugs such as EGFR inhibitors are very effective for selected patients|

-SCLC is a high volume disease often with metastases at presentation.
-SCLC is sensitive to chemotherapy and therefore not suitable for surgical resection.
-Treatment involves chemotherapy unless a patient has poor performance status.
+SCLC is a high volume disease, often with metastases at presentation.
+SCLC is sensitive to chemotherapy and is, therefore, unsuitable for surgical resection.
+Treatment involves chemotherapy unless a patient has a poor performance status.
 Radiotherapy helps if the disease is restricted to one hemithorax.
-SCLC is known to relapse in few months and median survival is around 15 months.
-Palliative treatment regime is same as NSCLC.
+SCLC is known to relapse quickly, and median survival is around 15 months.
+The palliative treatment regime is the same as it is for NSCLC.

 End of Life Care

-About 90% of patients with lung cancer die due to cancer.
-As a consequence; end of life care is mandatory for almost all the patients.
-A multidisciplinary dedicated team works the best; inclusive of palliative care physician, lung cancer nurse specialist, community palliative care nurse and respiratory physician and oncologist.
+About 90% of patients with lung cancer die from the disease.
+Therefore, end of life care is mandatory for almost all patients.
+A multidisciplinary dedicated team should include a palliative care physician, lung cancer nurse specialist, community palliative care nurse, respiratory physician, and oncologist.
 Pain control is an important aspect of end of life care.

-Few salient features of pain control can be mentioned as follows:
+A few salient features of pain control are:

 - Then swap with long-acting agents such as MST

-Mesothelioma denotes primary malignant tumor of the mesothelium.
-It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to disease of about 20-40 years.
-The risk of developing mesothelioma increases proportionately to the amount of inhaled asbestos exposure.
-Few professions ill-famous for asbestos exposure are dockers, engineers, shipbuilders, boilermakers; and those in building trades such as plumbers, carpenters, and electricians.
+Mesothelioma is a primary malignant tumor of the mesothelium.
+It is an aggressive tumor fatal to patients.
+It has a very poor prognosis.
+It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to disease onset of about 20-40 years.
+The risk of developing mesothelioma increases proportionately to the amount of inhaled asbestos fibers.
+Professions at higher risk of asbestos exposure are dock workers, engineers, shipbuilders, boilermakers, and those in building trades, such as plumbers, carpenters, and electricians.

-Early on; mesotheliomas present with exudative pleural effusion.
-Chest wall pain, weight loss, and malaise follow.
-Distinctive radiological features can be appreciated only at later stages.
+Early warning signs of mesothelioma include exudative pleural effusion.
+Chest wall pain, weight loss, anemia, and malaise follow.
+Distinctive radiological features can be discerned only in later stages.